hbrc-fpga-class/class-material/verilog_tutorial_part3.md

 > hbaset hba_motor mode bb              # puts both motors in break mode
 ```

-# Implementation of Speed Controller Peripheral
+# Implementation of Speed Controller Logic

 The basic implementation files are in the directory